Cleveland Birth Injury Lawyers

 Parental loss of consortium

 Other types of damages may also be available.
 An experienced birth injury attorney understands which types of damages may be pursued in each type of claim.

 How long do I have to file a birth injury claim?

 In most medical negligence claims in Ohio, a patient has one year from the date of the injury to file a legal claim.
 However, an exception applies in the case of injuries to children.
 For injuries to children, Ohio law provides that the deadline to file suit is the child’s 19th birthday.
 However, because witnesses may move away or forget important facts, and because key records may be lost or destroyed, it is best to investigate a claim as soon as possible.

 If your child has been injured due to the negligence of a medical professional, trust our team to see you through

-For decades, the Ohio birth injury attorneys at The Eisen Law Firm have been dedicated to children and families just like yours.
+For decades, the Cleveland, Ohio birth injury lawyers at The Eisen Law Firm have been dedicated to children and families just like yours.
 We understand the heartbreak and pain you are suffering and stand by you every step of the way, as your advocates for justice.
 We work only on a contingency fee basis.
 You will not pay any money upfront for our services: we only earn a fee when we win.
 We offer a free consultation, so you can learn about your legal options.
 To schedule your free consultation, call 216-687-0900 or contact us online.